 Yes.
 If you are receiving financial aid, you must report the scholarship to the Financial Aid Office.
-The Financial Aid Office will adjust your financial aid package to compensate.
-The outside scholarship is beneficial.
-Usually, your student loan eligibility will be reduced and replaced with your scholarship funds.
+The Financial Aid Office will adjust your financial aid package if necessary.
+If you have borrowed the maximum in student loans, it is likely that your student loan eligibility will be reduced and replaced with your scholarship funds.
 This reduces the amount of money you will have to repay when you leave school or graduate.

 How much is my tuition?
 When are my tuition and fees due?
 How do I make a payment?

 Current year approved tuition and fee information is available on the Bursar’s page.
 For additional tuition and fee and payment information contact the Bursar’s Office by phone at (702) 968-2072 or (801) 878-1032, or by email at firstname.lastname@example.org.

 Where and when can I get my refund check for living expenses?